About Our Residency Programme

 The supported residency opportunities are available to New Zealand writers for their nominated project.
 Writers who are selected for a residency receive free accommodation at the Michael King Writers Centre in Devonport, use of the writer’s studio at the centre and receive a stipend.
 Stipends ranging from $1,600 to $7,500 are paid for each residency.

 The house is located on the road to the summit of Takarunga Mt Victoria.
 It is surrounded by a reserve, but is just a short walk to the Devonport village and ferry to the city.
 There is off-street parking available.
-The road is steep.
 The house has access and facilities for people with disabilities.
 Applicants with disabilities should discuss their needs with the manager when applying.

 The residencies are available thanks to support from Creative New Zealand and the University of Auckland.